 Percolation (Perc) tests are conducted to determine the suitability of a site to accept wastewater discharge from a septic system.

 The suitability of a parcel for development is determined by the ability to adequately discharge sewage generated on the property, the site selection, testing times, and procedures are best discussed and determined by the Health Department.
-Preparation for Perc test is shown here.
+For instructions on preparation for perc testing, contact environmental health at 301-759-5040 or download the Percolation Testing and Soil Analysis for On-site Sewage Disposal Systems brochure.

 Call 301-759-5040 to arrange for a consultation on Perc test requirements and procedures.
-Perc Tests are $150.00/lot tested.
+Perc Tests are $200.00/lot tested.
 Download a Perc Test Application here.

 Septic systems are used for the disposal of sewage where public or centralized sewage collection and disposal systems are not available.
 The site suitability is best determined by a sanitarian in cases of new construction.
 Permits for septic systems are issued after Perc tests are conducted by a sanitarian.
 Properly functioning septic systems depend on many factors and are impacted by site suitability and use (load) of the system.
 When an existing system is being repaired, permits may be issued for the replacement of the failing system based on previous evaluation.